isaacullah/isaacullah.github.io/CompArchLab/index.md

 <figure>
 	<a href="/images/CompArch_Students.jpg"><img src="/images/CompArch_Students.jpg" alt="Students in ANTH 583 GIS and Imagery Analysis doing research in the Computational Archaeology Lab."></a>
-	<figcaption>Students in ANTH 583 "GIS and Imagery Analysis" doing research in the Computational Archaeology Lab.</figcaption>
+	<figcaption>Students in ANTH 562 "Computational Archaeology" in the Computational Archaeology Lab.</figcaption>
 </figure>